dotnet/runtime/docs/coding-guidelines/project-guidelines.md

  - Build src\src.builds which builds all the source library projects.
 For source library project information see [src](#src).
 - Sign product
  - Build src\sign.proj

-## Behind the scenes with build-test.cmd/sh
-- build-test.cmd cannot be ran successfully until build.cmd has been ran at least once for a `BuildTargetFramework`.
-- Build src\tests.builds which builds all applicable test projects.
-For test project information see [tests](#tests).
-- The build pass will happen twice.
-Once for the specific `$(BuildTargetFramework)` and once for netstandard2.0.
-That way we run both sets of applicable tests against for the given `$(BuildTargetFramework)`.

-## Behind the scenes with build-packages.cmd/sh
-- build-packages.cmd cannot be run successfully until build.cmd has been ran at least once for a BuildTargetFramework.
-- Build src\packages.builds which will build only the packages it has the context to build which will generally be only the ones for the given `BuildTargetFramework`.
-If a package requires assets from multiple `TargetFrameworks` it will require that all `TargetFrameworks` are built first.

 # Build Pivots
 Below is a list of all the various options we pivot the project builds on: